 Audrey Brouxel earned her Master’s degree in Arts from Rennes 2 University in Upper Brittany (France), specialising in Photography (Contemporary and Visual Art).
 Following her experience as Head of the collection and exhibitions at the Artotèque in Vitré (Responsable de la collection et des expositions de l'Artothèque de Vitré), France, she worked in various establishments dedicated to contemporary art and photography.

-Since 2013, at Vidéographe, she is Head of Communications and Coordination (Responsable des communications et de la coordination).
+Since 2013, at Vidéographe, she is Head of Communications and Programming Coordinator.
 Amongst her many accomplishments here, most notably are the Défilé Philosophique N°5 by Pascal Lièvre at the Darling Foundery; a multi-site retrospective of the works by Lydie Jean-Dit-Pannel, 10 ans dans le bruissement du monarque, presented at the Montreal Insectarium, the Cinematheque quebecoise, the Espace Cercle Carre, and at Videographe.
 She was also in charge of programming of Iran en art vidéo (art video from Iran) and Focus Cambodge, both programmes shown at the Cinémathèque québécoise.

 Martin Champagne has studied computer science and obtained his collegial diploma at College Maisonneuve.
 The next year, he got a certificate in the same field at l’UQAM.
 He worked for many years as an analyst programmer for a dating website that was very popular in Québec and in France.
 After that, Martin turned toward consulting and offers a variety of services such as programming, web hosting, network administration and technical support.